CANGA/MIRA/README.md

 5) Locality metric is NOT yet implemented since it requires the regridding operator explicitly

 TO DO:
-1) Speed up computation of adjacency stencil for gradient metric
+1) Test support for SCRIP grid data
 2) Support for fields on GLL grids
-3) Finish testing command line interface and update documentation